 Copyright takedown notices must include all of the following:

-A physical or electronic signature of a person authorized to act on behalf of the owner of the copyright or other intellectual property right that is allegedly infringed.
+A physical or electronic signature of the copyright rightsholder or a person authorized to act on behalf of the rightsholder of the copyright.
 Pseudonyms are not considered an acceptable form of signature.

-Identification of the copyrighted or other protected work claimed to have been infringed.
-Identification of the material that is claimed to be infringing and information reasonably sufficient to permit us to locate the material.
-URLs linking to the specific items you assert are violating your rights are important to help us resolve your issue.
+Identification of the copyrighted or other protected work claimed to have been infringed, and identification of the material that is claimed to be infringing and information reasonably sufficient to permit us to locate the material.

 A statement that you have a good faith belief that the use of the material in the manner complained of is not authorized by the copyright or IP rights owner, its agent, or the law.